La fiamma: Act 3

-The first scene in Act III is in Donello's chamber where he and Silvana sing of their love.
+The first scene in act 3 is in Donello's chamber where he and Silvana sing of their love.
 They are interrupted by the appearance of Eudossia who guesses the situation.

 Eudossia holds back Silvana and when Basilio arrives, broken, he bitterly tells Donello that Empress Irene has bade the young man to go back to Byzantium.

 Donello initially refuses before realizing that he has the chance to break free of his desires, so he makes to leave.

 Silvana charges Basilio's mother with plotting to separate her and Donello, then claiming that Basilio has denied her a proper life, that she had wished him dead, with which Basilio collapses.

 Eudossia charges Silvana with sorcery for killing her son.

 At the Basilica San Vitale Silvana declares her innocence; Donello asks for her absolution.

 Eudossia repeats what Agnese had sworn at the stake and insists that Silvana must prove that she is sinless by taking an oath on a religious relic.

 Abandoned by all, Silvana breaks down and cannot utter the oath; she is condemned.

 The bishop curses her and the crowd screams "witch!".